For those students who need extra guidance and support, the school provides a range of services and programs.

 National School Chaplaincy and Student Welfare Program (NSCSWP)

-Keysborough College has a chaplain at Acacia campus, Michael Enderby and at Banksia campus, Joshua Rodriguez.
+Keysborough College has a chaplain at Acacia campus, Cameron Moss and at Banksia campus, Mitch Kay.

 Each is an integral part of our Student Welfare Team and deals with day to day matters which influence the health and wellbeing of our students through various programs which they run and with one to one mentoring.